Well-posed geometric boundary data in General Relativity, II: twisted Dirichlet boundary data: Introduction

 For $\cB$ as in \eqref{bspace}, there is a natural map to initial and boundary data given by \be \ee where $g_S$ is the metric on $S$ induced by $g$ and $K$ is the induced second fundamental form (extrinsic curvature) on $S$.
-The subscript $c$ denotes the compatibility conditions between the initial and boundary data at the corner $\Si$.
+The subscript $c$ denotes the $C^{\infty}$ compatibility conditions between the initial and boundary data at the corner $\Si$.

-Due to the diffeomorphism invariance of the vacuum Einstein equations, it is well-known that the map $\Phi$ cannot be one-to-one and so $\Phi$ cannot be an effective parametrization of $\bE$.
-Let $\bE^H$ be the space of vacuum Einstein metrics in harmonic or wave gauge; cf.~\S 2.3 for details.
-Let $\Diff_1(M) \subset \Diff_0(M)$ be the subgroup of diffeomorphisms $\f$ such that $\f$ is the identity to first order at $S$; equivalently,
+Due to the diffeomorphism invariance of the vacuum Einstein equations, it is well-known that the map $\Phi$ cannot be one-to-one and so $\Phi$ cannot be an effective parametrization of the space of vacuum solutions $\bE$.
+Let $\bE^H$ be the space of vacuum Einstein metrics in harmonic or wave gauge; cf.~\S 2.4 for details.
+Let $\Diff_1(M) \subset \Diff_0(M)$ be the subgroup of diffeomorphisms $\f$ such that $\f$ is the identity to first order at $S$; equivalently, $\f \in \Diff_0(M)$ and

-There are no $1^{\rm st}$ order restrictions for $\f \in \Diff_0(M)$ along $\cC$.
+There are no $1^{\rm st}$ order restrictions for $\f \in \Diff_0(M)$ along $\cC$, except for the smooth compatibility condition at the corner $\Si$.
 For any metric $g$ such diffeomorphisms leave the future time-like normal vector $\nu_S$ to $S$ in $(M, g)$ invariant: $\f_*(\nu_S) = \nu_S$.
-It is well-known (cf.~again \S 2.3) that for any $g \in \bE$ there is a unique diffeomorphism $\f \in \Diff_1(M)$ such that In other words, there is a natural identification \be \cE_* = \bE/\Diff_1(M) \simeq \bE^H, \ee where $\cE_*$ is the marked or framed moduli space, consisting of the moduli space $\cE$ together with the specification of the unit normal $\nu_S$ along $S$.
+It is well-known (cf.~again \S 2.4) that for any $g \in \bE$, there is a unique diffeomorphism $\f \in \Diff_1(M)$ such that In other words, there is a natural identification \be \cE_* = \bE/\Diff_1(M) \simeq \bE^H, \ee where $\cE_*$ is the marked or framed moduli space, consisting of the moduli space $\cE$ together with the specification of the unit normal $\nu_S$ along $S$.
 The group $\Diff_0(M)$ acts on $\cE_*$ with quotient the moduli space $\cE$,

 and with fibers given by the orbits of the action of the quotient group $\Diff_0(M) / \Diff_1(M)$ on $\cE_*$.\footnote{It is easy to see that $\Diff_1(M)$ is a normal subgroup of $\Diff_0(M)$. }

 The main result of this paper is the following (local-in-time) well-posedness result for the IBVP with boundary data given by \eqref{bdata}.
 Let $\bV_S'$ be the space of smooth vector fields along $S$ nowhere tangent to $S$ (the target space for normal vector fields along $S$) and form the product space $\cI_0 \times \bV' \times \cB$; let $[\cI_0 \times \bV'_S \times \cB]_c \subset \cI_0 \times \bV' \times \cB$ be the subset consisting of data smoothly compatible at the corner $\Si$, cf.~\S 2.4 for details.